Skills: Petroleum Engineering, Reservoir Engineering

 You should have good business planning acumen (economic analysis/project management).

 Be familiar with field development/economic concepts with a broad knowledge in drilling, completions, and reservoir stimulation technologies, with an understanding of horizontal multistage fracturing for unconventional reservoir.

 You will be required to perform the following:

-Perform economic evaluation to support fast-paced development decisions and work closely with Corporate Finance, Strategy, and Reserves groups.
+Provide economic evaluation to support fast-paced development decisions and work closely with drilling, completions, and production teams.

 Coach and mentor less experienced Saudi engineers and effectively explain ideas, concepts, and techniques.

 Saudi Aramco's Exploration & Producing (E&P) business line oversees the world's largest reserves of conventional crude oil, and the fourth-largest reserves of natural gas.
 The Company's reserves portfolio include Ghawar, the world's largest onshore oil field, and Safaniya, the largest offshore field.
 Company geologists are actively seeking additional reserves in many areas of the Kingdom, offshore in the Gulf and the Red Sea and onshore in the deserts and mountains.
 Petroleum engineers and earth scientists in E&P work with cutting-edge technology to manage and produce these reserves, including 3D visualization, reservoir simulation and remote geosteering of multilateral wells.
 The Company's Exploration and Petroleum Engineering Center, or EXPEC, is home to one of the industry's most powerful computer centers.
 Research and development into subsurface upstream technology is conducted at the EXPEC Advanced Research Center.
 For more than two decades in a row, Saudi Aramco has been ranked the No. 1 oil company in the world by Petroleum Intelligence Weekly, a testament to the dedication and professionalism of the men and women of Exploration & Producing.